natashamathur/life_of_pii/README.md

 Our implementation focuses on PII that can be verified as valid, such as credit cards, phone numbers, and various national IDs.
-As many IDs are numerical, or can be otherwise converted into integers, particular focus was levied on IDs which can be verified ones with a known algorithim or checksum pattern over IDs that are randomly or sequentially generated.
+As many IDs are numerical, or can be otherwise converted into integers, particular focus was levied on IDs which can be verified against a known algorithim or checksum pattern over IDs that are randomly or sequentially generated.

 **Verifiable PII**